Hideyuki-Yamashita/hw_offload/docs/guides/design/spp_primary.rst

 It does not work for packet forwaring without in some usecases, but just provide rings and memory pools for secondary processes.

+Many Network Interface Cards(NICs) in the market has the ability called multi-queue.
+By using multi-queue, we can scale up the system performance, because multiple rx/tx-threads on each CPU core could handle up to 40-100Gbps traffic. ''spp_primary'' supports multi-queue setup feature in its initialization process.
+Besides, for the use of multiple rx threads, some distribution conditions (e.g. destination MAC address) have to be setup in the NIC.
+In DPDK, ``rte_flow`` APIs enable such setup operation, ``spp_primary`` supports commands for ``rte_flow`` APIs.

+Some NICs provide the vlan-entag/detag operations.
+By using such ability, we can reduce the load of vlan-entag/detag operations in SPP, and this could bring us performance improvement of SPP's packet handling. ``spp_primary`` supports commands for vlan-entag/detag operations by using ``rte_flow`` in DPDK.

 Master and Worker Threads
 -------------------------